Andrew O'Connor (actor): Television career

 In 1988, O'Connor also appeared regularly in short comedy sketches co-written by himself for the Observation round in ITV game show The Krypton Factor.
 In the same year, he took over from Jeremy Beadle as the presenter of the daytime game show, Chain Letters.
 He returned to acting to play the role of the computer in early 1990s children's sci-fi show Kappatoo but it was his career as a quiz-show host that took off, and he subsequently presented the UK version of Talk About, moved to Saturday night prime time in 1991 with One to Win, and returned to daytime television with The Alphabet Game.

-He has produced comedy and magic-related TV shows, including Peep Show, and most of Derren Brown's programmes.

 In 1993 O'Connor presented The Big Breakfast for a week while Chris Evans was on holiday, but did not enjoy the experience of live television.
+The same year, he presented a BBC One game show called Happy Families, alongside Sarah Greene.
 He presented an ITV & Family Channel game show called Family Catchphrase, which was a spin-off from Catchphrase; there were 100 episodes from 1994.
 One episode featured a young Simon Amstell and another featured a guest appearance from the show's creator, Stephen Radosh.
 Also in 1994, O'Connor played the lead in the touring musical Me and My Girl.

-He established Objective Productions with Michael Vine, where O'Connor holds the position of Chair.
-The company website claims the company was founded in 1991 but a 2005 interview with O'Connor in The Independent lists 1996 as the year the company was formed.
+O'Connor established Objective Productions with Michael Vine, where O'Connor holds the position of Chair.
+The company website states the company was founded in 1991 but a 2005 interview with O'Connor in The Independent lists 1996 as the year the company was formed.
 According to Companies House, Objective was incorporated on 9 April 1992.
+He has produced comedy and magic-related TV shows, including Peep Show, and most of Derren Brown's programmes.

 O'Connor is an advocate of public service broadcasting, and in particular Channel 4, to whom he attributes a large part of his success as a producer.

 Film career

-He directed the film Magicians starring David Mitchell and Robert Webb released on 18 May 2007.
-He also directed May the Best Man Win in 2013.
+O'Connor directed the film Magicians starring David Mitchell and Robert Webb released on 18 May 2007.